The Joys of Being Creative While Waiting for the Phone to Ring

 When it finally came down to it, my first finished script was not something I did completely on my own.
 I made a friend in an acting class who jumped on the speeding freight train of self-discovery with me.
 We decided to take on the not-so-simple task of adapting Chekhov’s Three Sisters.
 “Out of love,” we told people, “out of a desire to get others to love him as much as we do,” even as we prayed that Uncle Anton would not smite us from above at every change we made to his masterpiece.

-We had an idea and we went for it.
+We had an idea, and we went for it.
 We wrote witty and smart parts for ourselves.
 We met in cafes around the city, scheduling writing sessions around our day jobs, and we just wrote.
 We wrote a lot.
-We worked extremely hard and eight months later we found ourselves getting produced by a festival.
-The play, Steel Birds, enjoyed a three-week run and went on to be nominated for two awards.
+We worked extremely hard, and eight months later, we found ourselves getting produced by a festival.
+The play Steel Birds enjoyed a three-week run and went on to be nominated for two awards.

 After that, the floodgates burst open.
 More of my plays have been produced.
 People have paid to hear me recite my words, complete strangers have spoken sentences I struggled over in my bedroom, and directors have analyzed my plots as if I were a renowned, published playwright who actually knew what she was doing.

 I’m still learning, I’m still auditioning, but for the most part, I am making headway with playwriting and acting on my own terms.
-Starting was the hardest part, but the fears I had about putting myself out there were instantly quelled by the laughs of the audience, and by people coming up to me and saying how much they related to my stories.
+Starting was the hardest part, but the fears I had about putting myself out there were instantly quelled by the laughs of the audience and by people coming up to me and saying how much they related to my stories.
 It’s the greatest feeling in the world.

 I know auditioning, doing workshops, and submitting for parts are important.
 They are all part of the whole hefty package of this crazy, whirlwind career we’ve decided to pursue.
-All these things— along with self-promotion, networking and holding down a job that can keep a roof over your head and supplement your Seamless addiction— should be on your schedule too.
+All these things— along with self-promotion, networking, and holding down a job that can keep a roof over your head and supplement your Seamless addiction— should be on your schedule, too.
 What I’m saying is don’t let searching for your next gig or contact become the entirety of your Acting Career Attack Plan.
 That gets daunting and utterly soul-crushing after a while.

 If you’re terrified to go at it alone, trust me, you’re going to meet dozens of people wanting to create things with you.
 Think of all the amazing artists out there itching to create who can collaborate with you and expand your network.
 How thrilling to think about all the beautiful art you’ll make!
 I’m so excited for you!
 Will it make you feel less like sticking a pencil through your eye to liven up your day job?
 Maybe not.
 But I’ll tell you what it will do: it will make you feel so much more productive and in control.
 You will have a creative outlet, something solid that you have made, and it will be something you didn’t have to ask for.

 Don’t think for a second that this means you’re putting your acting career on the sidelines.
-You might have less time to audition, but it will be because you’re making a film, or starting your own production or theatre company, or sitting behind the table calling the shots.
+You might have less time to audition, but it will be because you’re making a film, starting your own production or theatre company, or sitting behind the table calling the shots.
 You’re going to be so much more of a multi-faceted actor that it can only help you.
 After all, you can never know too much.
 It is scary.
 I was a nervous, shaking wreck when I started.
 I spent one staged reading at the back of the room, downing mimosas to keep me from chewing off all my fingernails.
 (I don’t recommend this.)
 There’s no one to hide behind.
-That precious thing you made is out there, with your name on it, and people will see it.
+That precious thing you made is out there with your name on it, and people will see it.
 As incredible as that it is, it can also be numbingly intimidating.
 But it’s all yours.
 You made a thing!

 “Find something creative to occupy your time while you’re waiting for the phone to ring.”
 I never forgot that vital piece of advice.
-I would add: It’s your career, take ownership of it.
+I would add: It’s your career; take ownership of it.
 Grasp it by the reins, pull tightly, and make your own opportunities.
 It will be a juggling act, it won’t be easy, but set time aside for your own projects.
 Don’t wait for the phone to ring at all.
 Start making calls yourself.
 And when the phone does ring, it will just be an added bonus.